gruns/utilbin/README.md

   2. Provide programmatic access to hosted utilities over a simple REST interface.

-  3. Build in-browser (e.g. Javascript or WebAssembly) versions of every utility for local use, like with sensitive data that can't leave corporate firewalls.
+  3. Build in-browser (e.g. Javascript and/or WebAssembly) versions of every utility for local use, like with sensitive data that can't leave corporate firewalls.